Antoan Richardson: Los Angeles Dodgers

 Richardson signed a minor league contract with the Los Angeles Dodgers on April 29, 2016, after being released by the Pirates just two days prior.
-The Dodgers subsequently released him on June 22, 2016, after he hit .222 in 15 games for the AAA Oklahoma City Dodgers.
-He retired on March 7, 2017, at 33 years of age.
+The Dodgers subsequently released him on June 22, after he hit .222 in 15 games for the Triple-A Oklahoma City Dodgers.

+Southern Maryland Blue Crabs

+On July 8, 2016, Richardson signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 34 appearances for the Blue Crabs, Richardson slashed .200/.351/.222 with one RBI and 11 stolen bases.

-In his 12-season minor league career, while primarily playing center field, Richardson batted .273/.392/.342 in 3,107 at bats while stealing 331 bases and being caught 58 times.
+Richardson retired from professional baseball on March 7, 2017, at 33 years of age.
+In his 12-season minor league career, while primarily playing center field, Richardson batted .273/.392/.342 in 3,107 at-bats while stealing 331 bases and being caught 58 times.
 In the major leagues, he batted .350/.381/.350 in 20 at-bats while stealing six bases without being caught.

 Coaching career

+San Francisco Giants

 In February 2019, Richardson was named as a field coordinator and minor league outfield coordinator for the San Francisco Giants.

 On December 23, 2019, Richardson was named the first-base coach of the San Francisco Giants under new manager Gabe Kapler, with the added responsibility of coaching Giants baserunners and outfielders.

 During the top of the third inning of a game against the San Diego Padres on April 12, 2022, Richardson was ejected for the first time in his MLB career at any capacity after engaging in an argument with Padres third base coach Mike Shildt.
 The argument followed after Steven Duggar stole second base with a 9-run lead over the Padres in the second inning.
 This ejection led to Alyssa Nakken becoming the first woman to appear as an on-field (base) coach in a Major League game by replacing the ejected Richardson.

+On November 10, 2023, following the hiring of Matt Williams as third base coach of the Giants for the 2024 season, former third base coach Mark Hallberg was named first base coach, replacing Richardson.

+New York Mets

+On November 22, 2023, Richardson was hired by the New York Mets to be their first base coach for the 2024 season.
+On October 27, 2025, it was announced that Richardson would not return to the Mets in 2026, despite New York making a strong effort to retain him.

+Atlanta Braves

+On November 5, 2025, Richardson was hired by the Atlanta Braves as their first base coach, replacing Tom Goodwin.